Jtwoolbright/Covid-Risk-Finder-App/README.md

 2. Download Java jdk/jre 1.8 or above
 3. Ensure proper configuration with Java and Android Studio
 4. Clone git repository to local folder
-5. Open Android Studio and selected cloned repo
+5. Open Android Studio and select cloned repo
-6. Choose and emulator and run
+6. Choose an emulator and run

 ## What We Learned